From our Pastoral Associate, Sr. Ann Kane C.S.J.

 Thus, as re-born members of the church, those who are baptized are responsible for witnessing to the faith and participating in the mission of the Church.
 The Second Vatican Council described this as the “priesthood of the faithful.”
 Saying, “The baptized, by regeneration and the anointing of the Holy Spirit, are consecrated …to bear witness to Christ and give an answer to everyone who asks a reason for the hope of an eternal life that is theirs.
 The priesthood of the faithful is not the same as the ordained priesthood, although as the Church teaches, “each in its own proper way shares in the one priesthood of Christ.
-The whole Church – ordained priest and the priesthood of the faithful- is called in baptism to live, through sacraments, prayer, holiness of life, and active charity the mission of Christ.
+The whole Church – ordained priest and the priest-hood of the faithful- is called in baptism to live, through sacraments, prayer, holiness of life, and active charity the mission of Christ.
 Bearing witness to Christ in our world is our task.
 Strength for that task is to be found in the Eucharist.
-Today, we remember our own baptism and next Sunday at the 10:30 Mass all those baptized in the last year will celebrate that sacred occasion with a special blessing.
+Today, we remember our own baptism and this weekend at the 10:30 Mass all those baptized in the last year will celebrate that sacred occasion with a special blessing.

-Jan 5-6, 2019 Cycle C – Feast of the Epiphany
+January 4-5, 2020 Cycle A – Feast of the Epiphany of the Lord

+How that hope becomes a reality is the subject of reading from Ephesians 3.
+It shows that through the particular Jewish historical figure, Jesus of Nazareth, membership in the people of God has been extended beyond the limits of ethnic Israel to all the peoples of the world.
 Today’s readings remind us of our identity as the “catholic” church.
 The word catholic means “universal, worldwide, all over.”
 We are rooted in ancient Israel and yet open to all peoples.
 We come from a particular history, yet are open to all the nations of the world.
-All peoples who long for authentic life and meaningful human community share in God’s promises to Abraham.
-Neither an ethnic group nor a sect, we are universal, that is, catholic church
+As God’s people in and through Christ, we have become members of the same body of Christ and are sharers in God’s promises to Abraham.
+Neither an ethnic group nor a sect, we are a universal, that is, catholic church